 Ph.D. in Health SciencesApply Now

 In many health science areas, a significant shortage of professors and clinical scientific leaders exist to replace and fill much-needed positions now and in the future.
 To meet the shortfall of faculty and clinical research scientists, this Ph.D. degree focuses on specific areas of health sciences including kinesiology, social work, nursing, nurse anesthesia and communication sciences and disorders.
 The program prepares individuals for careers in research, academia and industry.

 You’ll be admitted to a specific area of emphasis based on a declared department or unit affiliation.
 Each track will have a total of 18 hours of emphasis courses and a research seminar class each semester designed to develop the student’s research interest within that area of emphasis.
 A major advisor will be assigned to each student and will guide the types of emphasis courses based on the program of study.
 You will also select a research mentor, either at the beginning of the program or as soon as you identify your research interest area.

 For more information about the Ph.D. in Health Sciences, visit the TCU graduate catalog.

 All applicants must meet the general requirements for admission to the Graduate School.
 In addition to these general requirements, Harris College of Nursing and Health Sciences requires the following for admission to the Ph.D. program:

 - A completed course in statistics (adequacy will be evaluated by the committee).

-- Master’s degree or higher in a related field from a program accredited by a nationally-recognized accrediting body
+- A completed master’s degree or higher in a related field from a program accredited by a nationally recognized accrediting body.

-- Completed thesis or comparable project from a master’s or higher prepared degree
+- A completed thesis or comparable project from the master’s or higher prepared degree.

-- Letter discussing research interest areas and professional goals
+- A letter discussing research interest area(s) and professional goals.

-- Current license to practice in a related field of study in the U.S., if applicable to a specific discipline, e.g. nursing, social work, speech pathology and K-12 teaching
+- A current license to practice in related field of study in the U.S. if applicable to the discipline

 - A curriculum vita or resume